Get the Recipe

 Step 8: Sear the Steak

-Place steak directly over the hot side of the grill and cook, turning every 15 to 30 seconds, until a deep, rich crust has formed, about one-and-a-half minutes total.
+Place steak directly over the hot side of the grill and cook, turning every 15 to 30 seconds, until a deep, rich crust has formed, about one and a half minutes total.
 If the fire threatens to flare up as the steak drips fat into it, suffocate the fire by closing the grill lid until the flames die out.
-Alternatively, transfer the steak to the cooler side of the grill using a set of long tongs until the flames subside.
-Do not allow the steak to get engulfed in flames.
+Alternatively, transfer the steak to the cooler side of the grill, using a set of long tongs, and let it cook there until the flames subside.
+Do not allow the steak to become engulfed in flames.

 Step 9: Serve